Denoising Data with Measurement Error Using a Reproducing Kernel-based Diffusion Model: Proofs for Results in Section

-Next, we respectively upper bound the three terms in the above inequality to characterize the final sampling error.
-First, we use the Lipschitz continuity assumption \ref{ass:lip continuity} to upper bounded the first term. \begin{lemma} For $\tX_{t}$ follows \eqref{eq:reverse time sde}, and $k / K \leq t < (k + 1) / K$, we have
+Next, we bound the three terms in the above inequality separately to characterize the final sampling error.
+First, we use the Lipschitz continuity assumption \ref{ass:lip continuity} to bound the first term. \begin{lemma} If $\tX_{t}$ follows \eqref{eq:reverse time sde}, and $k / K \leq t < (k + 1) / K$, we have